nickserv/danamccurdy.com/_posts/2014-01-01-possibility-pt.1.md

         smiling, playing,
              looking, touching.

-               no ideas, no hope, no worries;
+               no ideas, no hope or worries;
             no future, no theories;
           no reasons,
        no blame.